 The Deathless Woman

-The Deathless Woman is an emotionally charged and powerful film that adds to contemporary debate about people who are marginalised; offering a space for reflection on past histories and discussion about how we can move towards a more tolerant society.
+The Deathless Woman visualizes and connects the traumatic past of Roma to other traumatic pasts and to the traumatic present, offering a space for reflection on past histories and discussion about how we can move towards a more tolerant society.